Emil Stejnar Sputnik Flowers Chandelier

 Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten Rupert Nikoll, Vienna, Austria. ((lighting equipment factory and lighting glassworks)

 Other versions: This Emil Stejnar sputnik flowers chandelier was made in several variations and sizes.
 Also made in chromed metal and as a flush mount.
 Also wall lamps exists.

-This lamp is often named: Pusteblume or Dandelion (dandelion – taraxacum officinale).
+This lamp is often named: Pusteblume (German) or Dandelion flower (dandelion – taraxacum officinale).
 Others say Snowball or Fountain chandelier.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 it moved to Ober-Grafendorf, some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.